lieszkol/november-gallery/README.md

 # Features:

-- Three components included:
+- Four components included:
 	 - Embedded Gallery if you wish to show a gallery of images in your page
-	 - Popup Lightbox for galleries that can be opened from a link or button on your page
+	 - Popup Lightbox for galleries that can be opened from a link or button on your page, with several available s
+	 - Video Gallery for...videos, again, with several "styles" available
 	 - Image List Only if you want to handle the display of the images yourself
  - Various options for the Embedded Gallery that can be configured in the back-end without writing a line of code:
 	 - tiles (arranged in columns, justified, or laid out in a grid)
 	 - carousel
 	 - slider
 	 - combined (large image + lightbox)
-	 - video
  - Set which folder of images to display in the component configuration panel OR pass it dynamically as a page-variable
  - Responsive/touch enabled/skinnable/themable/gallery buttons/keyboard control etc.